litkeys/DraftCN/docs/architecture.md

 - Z-index determines visual stacking when blocks overlap

 #### Selection Architecture Note
-The `selected` field in Block is initialized as `false` when blocks are created but is **not actively maintained**.
-Selection state is managed by the SelectionSlice which maintains a `selectedBlockIds` array.
-This approach:
+The `selected` field in Block is initialized as `false` when blocks are created.
+In the current implementation:
-- Avoids updating every block when selection changes (performance)
+- Selection is tracked via the boolean `selected` field in each Block object
-- Keeps selection logic centralized in SelectionSlice
+- No separate SelectionSlice exists yet (planned for future stories)
-- Allows for efficient multi-select operations
+- Selection operations will be handled by updating the block's `selected` field via `updateBlock`
-- The `selected` field exists for potential future use or serialization
+- Multi-select and advanced selection features are not yet implemented

 ### BlockTemplate